aronnisbel/Aron-Nisbel/_posts/2020-5-11-Umea_hackathon.md

 <span class="image main"><img src="{{ site.baseurl }}/{{ page.image-2 }}" alt="" /></span>

+I learnt how diversity can contribute so incredibly much to a team work with the different perspectives and ideas.
+The whole experience of the event and our team work was amazing!

 As mentioned above, we won the hackathon and we were awarded the best concept and design.
 The price consisted of a trip to the HQ of Microsoft in Sweden since Microsoft was one of the sponsors.
 There we got a crash course in Axure and insights on how Microsoft developers go about their day and what they expect from students like us.